List of Logical

 unsettled, perhaps forever.
 (E.g., "Society would be protected, crime would

 be deterred and justice served if we sentence you to life without parole,

-but we need to execute you in order to provide some sense of closure.")
-(See also "Argument from Ignorance," "Argument from Consequences.")
+but we need to execute you in order to provide closure.")
+See also,

 Heaven: (also Deus Vult, Gott mit Uns, Manifest Destiny, American